20 COMMON SENSE ISLAMIC VALUES

 Beware of the mistranslations.
 The Qur’an had been purposely mistranslated down through history.
 In the Middle Ages, European leaders commissioned a hostile Qur’an translation to foster warfare against Muslim invaders (1142 AD).
 Later, Muslim leaders produced another translation (1924) to inflame Muslims against Christians and Jews.
 It was all about politics.
-The guys should be hung for messing the world balance. ( In defense of Islam, pursuing a civil dialogue http://www.dallasnews.com/news/columnists/steve-blow/20100919-In-defense-of-Islam-pursuing-9397.ece).
+The guys should be hung for messing with the world’s balance. ( In defense of Islam, pursuing a civil dialogue http://www.dallasnews.com/news/columnists/steve-blow/20100919-In-defense-of-Islam-pursuing-9397.ece).

-Indeed we aspire to promote goodwill amongst people of different affiliations, regardless of their faith, gender, race, nationality, culture or any other uniqueness blessed by the creator.
+Indeed we aspire to promote goodwill amongst people of different affiliations, regardless of their faith, gender, race, nationality, culture, or any other uniqueness blessed by the creator.

 Our short-term goal is to understand different faiths and let the values of Islam be understood as well.
-We know very little about other faiths just as other know almost nothing about Islam.
+We know very little about other faiths just as others know almost nothing about Islam.
 The idea is to know each other, so we can be good to each other.
 When we learn about each other, the myths will disappear and solutions will emerge.

-Our Long term goal is simply to bring a realization that the purpose of all religions is to bring peace and tranquility to an individual and further create a balanced relationship between the individual, society and the environment.
+Our Long term goal is simply to bring a realization that the purpose of all religions is to bring peace and tranquility to an individual and further create a balanced relationship between the individual, society, and the environment.
 Learning about other faiths need not imply infidelity, but rather the search will enrich one’s own faith, it reaffirms the idea that the intent of every faith is to “fix” the individual as an active working and participating spoke in the wheel of life.
 Most people get it and a few don’t.